 This page is entirely for international patients.
-Whether you are a local or a tourist visiting the region you are at the right place.
-We offer all of our services in English and are specialized for international patients.
+Whether you are a local or a tourist visiting the region you have come to the right place.
+We offer all of our services in English and welcome international patients.

 Your first visit is important to us!
-Therefore we hope to prevent as many surprises as possible that may arise during your visit.
+Therefore we hope to make your visit as uncomplicated as possible.

 It all starts with an appointment.
-You can either schedule one online or by giving us a call.
+You can either schedule one online (temporarily unauvailable) or by giving us a call.
 To ensure that everything runs as smoothly as possible, don't forget to mention that your treatment must be done in English.
 When you come to the practice, please don't forget your Gesundheitskarte (health insurance card) if you live in Germany.
 If you are not a local, that won't be necessary – our billing department will advise you on the costs and cost coverage by your insurance on your first visit.
-We will then start working on your health.
-Being substainably healthy is our biggest concern.
-For more serious illnesses, we will work out a treatment plan.
-Only, of course, after a thorough and careful first look and diagnose.
+Frau Brouckaert has studied and worked in both South Africa and the United Kingdom, Frau Dr. Pohlmann has worked in France, we are therefore familiar with different healthcare systems.
 If you have any further questions, please do not resist to give us a call.
 Ready?
 Just book an appointment!

 Sophia M. Brouckaert MBChD